waayyne/INF2003-Database-Project/glowbase/README.md

 - Structuring README and report content
 ```

-The team still verified and modified the generated suggestions based on:
+The team verified and modified the generated suggestions based on:

 ```text
 - Actual dataset columns